willvieira/ms_STM-managed/manuscript/manuscript.md

 ***Limitations and future perspectives***

-We have argued that plantation and enrichment planting have the potential to reduce colonization credit to help forests to keep pace with climate change.
+We have found that plantation and enrichment planting have the potential to reduce colonization credit to help forests to keep pace with climate change.
 However, further experiments are necessary as the four simulated practices in our study are an approximation of real management practices.
 For instance, we simulated thinning as selective logging boreal species in favor of temperate species, while in practice, thinning generally focuses on reducing stand density and maintaining commercial species.
 Such density reduction is tricky to address with our model because local abundances are not accounted for.